sappsdev/ui-svelte/ui-svelte-docs/static/llm/form/toggle.md

 <Toggle name="marketing" defaultChecked label="Receive marketing emails" />
 ```

 **For LLMs**: Toggle for on/off switches.
 Visually different from Checkbox (switch vs checkmark).
 Use for settings and preferences.
 Same API as Checkbox but different visual style.
 Use `bind:checked` for reactive state.
+Use `labelLeft` and `labelRight` for dual-label patterns like billing toggles (Monthly/Yearly).